A Bible, abandoned, tattered, weed-strewn.

 Thanks to photographer Patrick Feller, Houston, Texas, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/nakrnsm/

-And to Elizabeth Haslam, for the rotating banner photos at the top of this page.
+And to Elizabeth Haslam, for the rotating banner photos at the top of this page (except the books).
 Some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Please visit my daily 1-minute-blog on Facebook at: http://www.facebook.com/TraversingBlog